LENOX -- Church on the Hill wants to come down off the hill and invite everyone in the hills to dinner.

 Rabbi Josh Breindel has come to their services and blessed the bread they broke for communion, and Church on the Hill members have come to his congregation's community Seder at Passover.
 That evening of music and food, stories from the Old Testament an stories from people's lives resonated strongly for Shiras and her group and has influenced their own community meal.

 The event comes out of an ongoing movement in the church to find a way outside its own walls.
 A group within the church wanted to think farther.
-They felt that churches were becoming irrelevant to many people, Shiras said.
-Pew has done studies on people's presence in church, and only 19 percent now define themselves as religious, while 72 percent think of themselves as spiritual.

 "Churches are just not alive for people anymore," she said.

 Her group wants the church to stay alive, and they want spirituality, in any form, to grow.

 "What does it mean to be spiritual?" she asked.
 "It's a direct encounter with the divine, an experience of God's presence."